Why Do Missionaries Seem To Always Need Money?

 If the Lord so lies on your heart to give back to Him by supporting this ministry:

-You can donate to this ministry online with Paypal.
-Click the donate button below and you can send support of any amount directly to the ministry.
-You can choose the option of doing a one-time donation and this is the fastest option to get funds to us.
+You can donate to this ministry online with PayPal.
+Click the donate button below to send support of any amount directly to the ministry.
+This is the fastest option to get funds to us.
 Click the link below for that option.

 Also,